 Tryouts: There will be tryouts for each soccer team.
 Coaches will discuss expectations around positions and a keeper.

-Fee: Usually between $30-40 per student.
+Fee: Usually $20-30 per student.

-Equipment: If you make the team you will need a pair of shin guards and some socks to cover them at your own expense.
 You can wear sneakers or cleats.
-You will need a solid pair of black shorts of your choosing to wear with the provided jersey top to match our school colours of purple, gold, and black.
+You will need a solid pair of black shorts of your choosing to wear with the provided jersey to match our school colours of purple, gold, and black.
 The jersey provided is to be returned at the end of the season.

-Soccer Teams: Four teams
+Soccer Teams:

 Varsity Boys (Gr.
 7-8) and Varsity Girls (Gr.
 7-8)